MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     -Size 'Standard_D2s_v3' `
     -Credential (Get-Credential)
     ```
+    >**Note:** When prompted, please provide a Username and Password to create the new VM.

 1. Once the command completes, use **Get-AzVM** to list the virtual machines in your resource group.